interplaynetary/p2p-template/README.md

 **Let:**
 - **Total Recognition = 100%**
 - **Total Recognition = True Recognition + False Recognition**
-- **Real Producers** = Those that actually perform the operations necessary to *transform* social-material reality in concrete-particular ways.
+- **Real Contributors** = Those that actually perform the operations necessary to *transform* social-material reality in concrete-particular ways.

 **For any participant:**
 - ∴ ↑False Recognition = ↓True Recognition
-- ∴ ↓Mutual-Recognition with Real Producers
+- ∴ ↓Mutual-Recognition with Real Contributors
-- ∴ ↓Surplus-Associations from Real Producers
+- ∴ ↓Surplus-Associations from Real Contributors
-- ∴ ↓Access to Real Social-Material Coordination via Surplus-Associations from Real Producers
+- ∴ ↓Access to Real Social-Material Coordination via Surplus-Associations from Real Contributors
 - ∴ social-material-truth is realized through Free Association

 **For any Association between A and B:**